-De Gruyter Online includes more than 60,000 books, journals, and electronic products, as well as millions of entries from electronic journals, eBooks and databases.
-De Gruyter Online is an open platform which means that you can see the overview (aims and scope), frontmatter and preview the table of contents (pdf) for all titles, but fulltext is only available for owned titles.
+More than 120,000 ebooks, journals, and electronic products are available on De Gruyter Online, as well as millions of entries from electronic journals, ebooks and databases.
+De Gruyter Online is an open platform which means that you can see the abstract for all titles, but fulltext is only available for owned titles.

 |Name||De Gruyter Online|